autodesk-platform-services/bucket-manager-wpf/README.md

 # Desktop tool to manage buckets and objects

-It is a .NET 6 and WPF update for https://github.com/Autodesk-Forge/forge-bucketsmanager-desktop
+It is a .NET 8 and WPF update for https://github.com/Autodesk-Forge/forge-bucketsmanager-desktop

+It also uses the new Autodesk .Net SDKs.

 # Demonstration